-At just 21 years of age, Doncic is well on his way to etching his name alongside the best players the league has ever known.
-In fact, the Slovenian-born star has already broke several impressive records, including those from Michael Jordan and Jason Kidd.
-It’s still early, but this is a star that is clearly on the rise.
+At just 22 years of age, Doncic is well on his way to etching his name alongside the best players the NBA has ever known.
+In fact, he continues to set impressive milestones.

-Let’s take a look at a few of the eye-opening records that Luka has claimed.
+Still, his hot-headedness notwithstanding, Doncic is still one of the faces of the NBA.
+Let’s take a look at a few of the eye-opening records that he has achieved.

 Luka Doncic Records

-As part of a 110-106 loss to the Sacramento Kings in December of of 2019, Doncic racked up 28 points, seven rebounds and eight assists.
+As part of a 110-106 loss to the Sacramento Kings in December 2019, Doncic racked up 28 points, seven rebounds, and eight assists.
 In doing so, he passed the one and only Michael Jordan for the longest streak of 20/5/5 games since the 1976 merger.
-Just think about that for a second… Doncic was 20 years old.
+Just think about that for a second, Doncic was only 20 years old at that time.

 For the record: Oscar Robertson had 29 such games, but this is still a remarkable achievement for Doncic.

-It was December of 2019, and the Mavericks were facing the Golden State Warriors.
-Luka Doncic finished with 31 points, 12 rebounds and 15 assists in less than 30 minutes of playing time.
+It was December 2019 again, and the Mavericks were facing the Golden State Warriors.
+Luka Doncic finished with 31 points, 12 rebounds, and 15 assists in less than 30 minutes of playing time.
 In that same game, he tied Jason Kidd’s mark for most triple-doubles in a season in franchise history.
-More on that in our next entry…

 Luka Dončić is the first player in @NBA history to log 30+ points, 12+ rebounds and 15+ assists in a game with 30-or-fewer minutes played.